CS1632-Summer2024/exercise-1-test-plans-kong/README.md

 ## Groupwork Plan

-Please create a shared online document for the report using Google Docs or Microsoft OneDrive or your preferred cloud service.
-Each partner shall come up with three test cases and one defect each, for a sum of six test cases and three defects for the group (or more, if you wish).
-The first partner shall work on the requirements FUN-ARGS-NUMBER and FUN-ARGS-INVALID.
-The second partner shall work on the requirements FUN-DISPLAY-RESULTS, FUN-DISPLAY-ITERATIONS, and FUN-SMALL-NUM.
+I suggest that you create a shared document that both of you can work on using Google Docs or Microsoft OneDrive or your preferred cloud service.
+You might consider dividing up the requirements equally between the two of you (first one does FUN-ARGS-NUMBER / FUN-ARGS-INVALID, and second one does FUN-DISPLAY-RESULTS / FUN-DISPLAY-ITERATIONS / FUN-SMALL-NUM).
+Please check each other's work before submission.
+The important thing is that both of you learn from doing the exercise!

-Once you are done, check each other's work to make sure that the test case documentation and defect reporting were done properly.
-If you see issues, discuss.
-Once you are both satisfied, you may submit.

 ## Extra Credit

-* DUE: February 6 (Tuesday), 2024 before start of class
+* DUE: July 9 (Tuesday), 2024 before start of class

 This submission is optional.
 An extra credit of 1 point out of 100 points for the entire course will be awarded to the group that finds the most number of